sdfereday/rpg-mapper/README.md

 * It also assumes that the formatting of the array is what you'll be using.
 If something more is required then either a different tool should be used, or a different method of parsing it.

 **Things still to add or fix (wip list):**
 * Code and SCSS cleanup.
 * Optimisations of code upon generation (currently slows down about about 60x60 size, presumably dom-related).
-* Ability to use different ROT configurations (not just maze).
-* Save out option to a JSON file as well as just the exporter.
+* Ability to assign graphics to each tile type, or at least some sort of icon.
+* On map config change, ability to apply new options (such as resize).

+**Nice to haves or features to add:**
 * An orthographic representation of the mapping for visual sugar.
 * Exporting to electron so it can be run as a desktop app.
-* Ability to assign graphics to each tile type, or at least some sort of icon.
-* On map config change, ability to apply new options (such as resize).
+* Save out option to a JSON file as well as just the exporter.